Why Is My Dog Suddenly Afraid to Go Outside?

 If your dog suddenly becomes afraid of going outside, they could be responding to any number of possibilities.
 Signs of fearfulness in dogs include crouching in a lowered body position, panting, yawning, dilated pupils, tucking their tails, and more.
 Below are five reasons why your dog might refuse to go outside.

-1. Puppy fear period: If your puppy is scared to go outside, they are likely going through a “fear period,” which is a normal part of your puppy’s development, where they become suddenly afraid of new things or situations.
-(More on that below.)
+• Puppy fear period: If your puppy is scared to go outside, they could be going through a “fear period,” which is a normal part of your puppy’s development, when they become more cautious or afraid of new things or situations.
+(More on that, below.)

-2. Pain or medical issues: A new or sudden pain — including pain that makes walking difficult, such as overgrown toenails, muscle strains, or arthritis — can make going outside uncomfortable or even scary for your dog.
+• Pain or medical issues: New or sudden pain — including issues that make walking difficult, such as overgrown toenails, muscle strains, or arthritis — can make going outside uncomfortable or even scary for your dog.
 It can be difficult to assess when dogs are in pain, but there are a few common behavioral signs to watch out for.

-3. Negative experience: Your dog might have had a bad experience outside, such as being startled by a noisy truck, running into an aggressive dog, or getting spooked by the wind.
-Negative experiences like these can create a fear associated with going outdoors for dogs.
+• Negative experience: Your dog might have had a bad experience outside, such as being startled by a noisy truck, running into an aggressive dog, or getting spooked by the wind.
+Negative experiences like these can create a fear associated with going outdoors.

-This second fear period, which behaviorist and dog trainer Patricia B. McConnell, PhD, calls “juvenile-onset shyness,” is likely when your dog could become afraid of going outside after previously having no issues with doing so.
+This second fear period, which behaviorist and dog trainer Patricia B. McConnell calls “juvenile-onset shyness,” is likely the time when your dog could become afraid of going outside — after previously having no issues with this.
 This period can last a few weeks or even as long as over a month.
-If your dog’s fear lasts past that point, it’s worth consulting a professional.
+If your dog’s fear lasts past that point — or it is impacting daily life activities — it’s worth consulting a professional.

 What can I do to help a dog scared to go outside?